JP0132/Hangman-with-TypeScript-and-React/README.md

 * Created a custom hook, to simplfy the code in the component and allow the logic to be reused.
 * TypeScript allowed to ensure only a certain type can be passed, ensuring the correct data is sent within the props.
 * The design of the game was created in the mind of old school blackboard.
 * Keyboard events are used to allow the user to use their keyboard for inputting the numbers.
+* Add Confetti when the user guesses the word correctly, to make it feel more exticiting.

 ## How it works and looks

 ### Hangman demo

 ## How to run